 - Times: 9 a.m.-3 p.m.
 Monday-Friday; session one June 27-July 12 (off July 4-5), session two July 15-26, session three July 29-Aug.
 9, session four Aug.
 12-16

 - Costs: varies

 Kids ages 4-14 are welcome to join the Summer Fun program at Eisenhower Elementary School in Southfield, mixing fun and recreation with therapeutic and academic supports.
-Teen Passages for ages 14-18 includes learning vocational skills, practicing independent living skills, and hanging out with friends within a setting with all the appropriate supports for teens with ASD.
-There’s also the Summer fun program for kids ages 4-14 and the Emerging Adults program for ages 19-21.
+Teen Passages for ages 14-18 includes learning vocational skills, practicing independent living skills, and hanging out with friends within a setting with all the appropriate supports for teens with autism spectrum disorder.
+There’s also the Summer Fun program for kids ages 4-14 and the Emerging Adults program for ages 19-21.

 - Address: 18600 Haggerty Road, Livonia

 - Times: 9 a.m.-3 p.m.
 July 8-Aug.
 9

 Kids in preschool through grade 12 find a variety of educational camp opportunities to choose from.
 Among the options are Adventures in Medicine, Capture the King, Cooking with the Masters, Kid Writers, Make it Work, Math Mania and many others.

 - Times: Vary